RedHatInsights/insights-host-inventory/README.md

 ## Deployment

-There is a health check endpoint at _/api/health_ responding with_200_ to any GET request.
+There is a health check endpoint at _/health_ responding with_200_ to any GET request.
 Point your OpenShift or whatever health probe there, so your pods are replaced once they stop responding.

+There is a prometheus metrics endpoint at _/metrics_.
+Point your Prometheus scraper there.